Migration Payment Traffic Switzerland

 The most important elements of the new solution, such as the consistent use of the IBAN, the replacement of the encoding line with the QR code, and the reduction to a single solution, shall be retained.

 However, additional demands upon the data content of the QR code have been notified.
 The implementation of these market requirements has led to a situation in which the reserve planned to meet future requirements for the QR code has been exhausted.
 The data scope of the QR code must be thus expanded to provide reserve space for future needs.
 More data leads to a need for more space, which requires a new layout.
-Since the new inpayment slip with data code has not yet been introduced, we want to react now – more than one and a half years before the communicated start of the migration phase and more than three and a half years before the end of the period of validity for the current payments slips – and to adapt the QR code so that it is also able to meet the future requirements.
+Since the QR code has not yet been introduced, we want to react now – before the start of the migration phase – and to adapt it so that it is also able to meet the future requirements.
 We are convinced that the new specifications will be sustainable in the long term and that we will thereby create added value for companies.

 How long is "long-term"?